WuPhil/LWE-Project/README.md

 3) Use the dec method with the key and encrypted data to get the message bit back.

 ### Construction Methods:
-* keyGen(n,q) - generates a secret vector *x* (the "key") which will be used in the other methods.
+* keyGen(n,q) - Generates a secret vector *x* (the "key") which will be used in the other methods.
 * enc(n,q,x,m) -  Encrypts the message bit *m*. *x* will be multiplied with random coefficients and added with error, and *m* * *q*/2 will be added .
-* dec(n,q,b,x,a,y) - decrypts the ciphertext and outputs the message bit *m*.
+* dec(n,q,b,x,a,y) - Decrypts the ciphertext and outputs the message bit *m*.
 It calculates *z*=*y*-*a* * *x*, and outputs the bit based on the accepted error bound.

 ### Subroutines:
-* check1() - tests the correctness of a single 0 bit and a single 1 bit.
-The program runs this once by default.
+* check1() - Tests the correctness of a single 0 bit and a single 1 bit.
+This is run once by default.
-* check2(bits) - tests the correctness of multiple random bits (specified by the number in the input).
+* check2(bits) - Tests the correctness of multiple random bits (specified by the number in the input).
 This is run once by default with 16 bits.
+* check3(bits) - Tests correctness of multiple random bits, but only contains one secret key and shows the public information for all the bits encoded as well as the bits encoded.

 ### Attacks:
-* bruteForce() - generates a key that the code attacks by requesting many samples and algorithmically checking every value.
+* generateBruteForce(q,n,b) - Generates a key that the code attacks by requesting many samples and algorithmically checking every value.
 By default, a key is considered correct if it properly decrpyts 20 0 bits and 20 1 bit messages.
+* sampleBruteForce(q,n,m,b) - Takes *m* * *n* coefficients as the first user input (i.e the first *n* coefficients correspond to the first equation) and *m* outputs to each equation, and finally a third prompt for if there is an expected message.
+If there is an expected message, then the method solves for the key, otherwise, it will show the most likely key.

 ## Contributors